 Social Dynamics, Signaling, and Surface Motility in Cyanobacteria: Integrating Models and Experiment

-Microorganisms live in environments that are often severely limited in resources or in which vital inputs such as light and nutrients fluctuate unpredictably.
-Thus, their ability to sense and respond quickly to environmental cues is finely regulated and well-evolved.
+Microorganisms live in environments that are often severely resource-limited or where vital inputs such as light and nutrients fluctuate unpredictably.
+Thus, their ability to sense and respond quickly to environmental cues is carefully regulated.
 We are particularly interested in the exquisite ability of photosynthetic microorganisms, like cyanobacteria, to sense and respond to light, in a process called phototaxis.
-Based on our preliminary studies, we hypothesize that the motility of cyanobacteria in space and time is a result of an intricate interplay between the characteristics of an individual bacterium and the social dynamics of the colony.
+We hypothesize that the motility is an intricate interplay between the individual bacterial behavior and the social dynamics of the colony.

-Here, we intend to extend this collaborative research with the following specific aims:
+Collaborative research has the following specific aims:

-To experimentally monitor surface dependent motility of Synechocystis sp. under defined, biologically relevant conditions.
+- To experimentally monitor surface dependent motility of Synechocystis sp. under defined, biologically relevant conditions.

-To derive, study, and test mathematical models that will be integrated with the new biological data.
+- To derive, study, and test mathematical models that will be integrated with the new biological data.

-To use phototaxis mutants to extend and refine mathematical models in the context of biologically relevant questions.
+- To use phototaxis mutants to extend and refine mathematical models in the context of biologically relevant questions.